Support and Resistance: The Ultimate Guide to Price Action Charts

-A major proponent of you becoming a successful and profitable price action trading is marking the key support and resistance levels.
+A major proponent of becoming a successful and profitable price action trader is marking the key support and resistance levels.

 The best way for traders to mark their charts with support and resistance, is to mark them up before even looking for a trade.
 It is very important they do it this way around and not after they have already found a trade because it can cut down on a heck of a lot of time and also cut down on a lot of false trades that are not from the best key areas.